johannschopplich/kirby-nuxt-starterkit/README.md

 <h3 align="center">Kirby Nuxt Starter Kit</h3>

 <p align="center">
-  Kirby's sample site – but rewritten in Nuxt 3<br>
+  Kirby's sample site – but rewritten in Nuxt<br>
-  <a href="https://kirby-nuxt-starterkit.netlify.app"><strong>Explore the kit live »</strong></a>
+  <a href="https://kirby-nuxt-starter.pages.dev"><strong>Explore the kit live »</strong></a>
 </p>

 <br>

 # Kirby Nuxt Starter Kit

-This repository is a port of the [Kirby Starter Kit](https://github.com/getkirby/starterkit) to Nuxt 3.
+This repository is a port of the [Kirby Starter Kit](https://github.com/getkirby/starterkit) to Nuxt.
 The content is fetched using the [`nuxt-kql`](https://nuxt-kql.jhnn.dev) module from [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter), a headless Kirby instance instance.

 ## Key Features